blithersoup/elo-server/README.md

 # elo-server
-This project is the backend for elo leagues, a website for creating elo ranked leagues.
-As the frontend is a work in progress, the website is not yet publicly available.

 ## Technology Stack
 * PostgreSQL
 * Flask
 * Flask-SQLAlchemy
-* Flask-JWT
 * Node.js
-* React Native

 ## Installation and Usage
 Installing this project requires the usage of 3 environment variables: